-After harvesting, rooibos leaves and stems undergo further treatment to obtain end use product which is ready for infusion as an herbal tea.
+After harvesting, rooibos leaves and stems undergo further treatment to obtain the end-use product which is ready for infusion as an herbal tea.

 Fermentation: This process follows the same steps practiced by the local inhabitants, using traditional methods.
-Here, its needle-like leaves and stems are subjected to bruising and wetting with sprinkling of water.
+Here, its needle-like leaves and stems are subjected to bruising and wetting with a sprinkling of water.
 The damp leaves are then allowed to ferment (sweating) for 12 hours.
 A process of enzymatic oxidation takes place during which the leaves change from green to a distinctive amber-red hue.
 Finally, the rooibos is spread out in the sun to dry.

-Unfermented or green Rooibos: Here, the harvested leaves are sun dried immediately, without the fermentation step, as in the preparation of green teas.
-It has a lighter colour compared to traditional rooibos, but composes relatively higher levels of phenolic antioxidants.
+Unfermented or green Rooibos: Here, the harvested leaves are sun-dried immediately, without the fermentation step, as in the preparation of green teas.
+It has a lighter color compared to traditional rooibos but composes relatively higher levels of phenolic antioxidants.

 |Fermented red rooibos tea leaves.|

-Like many other varieties of dried herbal teas, rooibos too is exotic product in the USA.
-Choose from novelty shops specializing in herbal products for authenticity and quality.
-Fermented red bush tea as well as green types displayed for sale in containers, airtight packs in the supermarkets.
-Select organic produce for superior quality and to avoid any heavy metals or pesticides.
+Like many other varieties of dried herbal teas, rooibos too is an exotic product in the US.
+For authenticity and quality, choose from novelty shops specializing in herbal tea products.
+Fermented red bush tea, as well as green types in containers and airtight packs, are put for sale in the supermarkets.
+Select superior quality organic produce that is devoid of any heavy metals or pesticides.